iot2tangle/Streams-mqtt-gateway/README.md

 `nano config.json`

 Set the *device_name* to the value specified in the configuration file of the Device.
+Leave *username, password* empty ("") if your borker does not require authentication.
+Set the *username, password* if you are connecting to an authenticaded broker.
 Set the *borker_ip, broker_port* to match the location on the broker, (default MQTT port is 1883).
 Change *topic, node, mwm, local_pow* if needed

-## Runnig the Examples:
+## Runnig the Gateway:

 Run the streams-gateway: